 Women's Peace Tables

 Women's Peace Tables create spaces in which women peace activists can exchange, network and strengthen each other.
-Whether they come from rural areas or urban centres: with one voice they demand their right to participate in shaping peace in their country, as required by UN Resolution 1325 "Women, Peace and Security".
+Whether they come from rural areas or urban centres: with one voice women, including disadvantaged and marginalised women, demand their right to participate in shaping peace in their country, as required by UN Resolution 1325 on "Women, Peace and Security".
 At the Women's Peace Tables, they work out solutions, formulate their concerns and demands in order to exert public pressure on governments and the international community.
-Because sustainable peace is not possible without women.
+Because sustainable peace is not possible without the inclusion of women.